 - Baking cocoa, optional

-- Remove from the heat; stir in dark chocolate until melted.
-Stir in the marshmallows, Grand Marnier and orange peel until blended.
+- Remove from heat; stir in dark chocolate until melted.
+Stir in marshmallows, Grand Marnier and orange peel until blended.
 Stir in cranberries.
-Transfer to a large bowl.
-Refrigerate for 1-1/2 hours or until easy to handle.
+Transfer to a bowl.
+Refrigerate until easy to handle, about 1-1/2 hours.

 Originally published as Cran-Marnier Truffles in The Taste of Home Cookbook 2011, p71